Photo Credit: Santi Vedri

 • Statement of Need.
 Describe the need you are working to address and the location and demographic information for the population you will benefit.

-• Purpose of the Grant.
+• Purpose of the Request.
 Describe the work for which you are requesting funding and the activities you will complete to accomplish that work.
 Provide information about the frequency of activity and number of people to be served, if known and if applicable.

 • Timeline for Implementation.
 Provide a timeframe for the project or the work.